-This unit focuses on financial accounting, highlighting the role of accounting as an information system.
-Students record financial data using the double entry system.
-Students develop their understanding of the accounting processes to record transactions and prepare, interpret and analyse accounting reports for a trading business.
+This unit focuses on financial accounting for a trading business, highlighting the role of accounting as an information system.
+Students record financial data using the double entry system and they prepare reports.
+Students develop their understanding of the accounting processes to record transactions and prepare, interpret, and analyse accounting reports.